Cuboideb/angbandroid/README.md

 ![alt text](https://github.com/Cuboideb/angbandroid/blob/master/app/src/main/assets/ribbon_help.jpg?raw=true)

-In the preferences section, you can find some useful options for the ribbon: "Ribbon button size multiplier" and "Auto display long lists".
+In the preferences section, you can find some useful options for the ribbon, like "Button size multiplier".

 ### Custom keymaps

-While using the button ribbon, the settings menu gets the item "Manage keymaps".
-It can be used to quickly define common keymaps shortcuts as you like.
+While using the button ribbon, the Quick Settings menu gets the item "Manage keymaps".
+It can be used to quickly define common keymaps shortcuts.

 ![alt text](https://github.com/Cuboideb/angbandroid/blob/master/app/src/main/assets/keymap_editor.jpg?raw=true)

+### Floating buttons

+Also created from the Quick Settings menu, they allow you to place keymaps anywhere on the display.
+A floating buttons has a mandatory action (the sequence of keys that is sent to the core game), an optional label and an optional icon.

-### The touch directionals
+### The touch directionals (DPad)

 The game view can be configured to display 9 squares for moving the character in the dungeon.
 The action of the center square can be set to do different things.

-The touch d. can be displayed to the right, all together.
+The DPad can be displayed in compact form to the right of the display.
 In that case the center square has another use.
-A long-press allows you to drag and drop the whole set to another zone of the screen.
+Long-pressing enables you to drag and drop the whole set to another zone of the screen.

-Besides the touch directionals, every touch in the term view is sent to the core as a mouse press, allowing movement and menu selection.
+Besides the touch directionals, every touch in the term view is sent to the core game as a mouse press, allowing movement and menu selection.

 ### Graphics modes

 This port support the usual graphic tilesets of Angband (go to Preferences).
-You can also set pseudo-ascii mode.
-In that mode monsters and player are shown as ascii letters and everything else with graphic tiles.
+Try the "ascii helper" setting.
+In that mode monsters and player have small ascii letters in the right-bottom corner to easy the transition from ascii to graphics.

 Enjoy!